 Working at height comes with risks.
-If you're planning to use a leaning ladder, it's important to conduct a thorough risk assessment beforehand.
+If you're planning to use a leaning ladder, it's important to conduct a thorough ladder risk assessment beforehand.

 What is a risk assessment?